alucchitti/BigIdeasFinal/README.md

 # Data-driven argument of Best Neighborhood in Pittsburgh
-Repository for Runtime Terror (Group 4) Big Ideas in Computing and Information Final Project
+Big Ideas in Computing and Information Final Project

 Group Members: Akshobh Kulkarni, Anthony Lucchitti, and Ken Shegogue